Leave this site

 The shift system is a 6 on, 4 off system which, as a guide is:

+Initially you’ll complete the online national sift assessment and if successful, you will be required to pass a Gwent Police assessment centre.
+The purpose of this assessment centre is to test ability for skills relevant to the FCC role.
 The assessment centre will start with an activity designed to be an ice-breaker - it will not contribute to the marks but is designed to introduce and relax candidates and staff.
 Following the ice-breaker, you will be expected to complete four different assessment activities, each of which will be explained to you at the time.
+They are completed using the computer to ensure general computer skills are assessed too.

 This will be a competency based interview in line with the advertised competencies relevant to the role (detailed in the role profile).
 In addition, this may include some questions designed to help us find out more about your skills and attributes.